igrishaev/farseer/README.md

 ~~~

 The HTTP handler adds the `:http/request` item into the context.
 This is the
-instance of the request map that the handler accepts.
+instance of the request map that the handler accepted.
 Having the request, you
-can you handle some extra logic in you function.
+can handle some extra logic in your function.
 For example, some middleware
-can supplement the `:user` field to the request.
+supplements the request with the `:user` field, and you check if the user has
+permissions.

 ~~~clojure
 (defn some-rpc [context params]